 Arrange a trust for the plan's assets - A plan's assets must be held in trust to assure that the assets are used solely to benefit the participants and their beneficiaries.
 The trust must have at least one trustee to handle contributions, plan investments, and distributions.
-Since the financial integrity of the plan depends on the trustee, selecting a trustee is one of the most important decisions you will make in establishing a 401(k) plan.
+Since the financial integrity of the plan depends on the trustee, selecting a trustee is one of the most important decisions you will make in establishing a profit sharing plan.
 If you set up your plan through insurance contracts, the contracts do not need to be held in trust.

 Develop a recordkeeping system - An accurate recordkeeping system will track and properly attribute contributions, earnings and losses, plan investments, expenses, and benefit distributions.
+This will also help to track participants to provide their benefits.
 If a contract administrator or financial institution assists in managing the plan, that entity typically will help keep the required records.
 In addition, a recordkeeping system will help you, your plan administrator, or your financial provider prepare the plan's annual return/report that must be filed with the Federal Government.

-Provide plan information to employees eligible to participate - You must notify employees who are eligible to participate in the plan about certain benefits, rights, and features.
-In addition, a summary plan description (SPD) must be provided to all participants.
+Provide plan information to employees eligible

+to participate - You must notify employees who are eligible to participate in the plan about certain benefits, rights, and features.
+In addition, a Summary Plan Description (SPD) must be provided to all participants.
 The SPD is the primary vehicle to inform participants and beneficiaries about the plan and how it operates.
 It typically is created with the plan document.
 (For more information on the required contents of the SPD, see Disclosing Plan Information to Participants.)